dakivara/pgcrud/docs/getting-started/read.md

     ```python
     import pgcrud as pg
-    from pgcrud import e
+    from pgcrud import Identifier as i

     async def get_sorted_book_ids(
-            cursor: pg.a.Cursor,
+            cursor: pg.AsyncCursor,
             author_id: int,
     ) -> list[int]:

-        return await pg.a.get_many(
+        return await pg.async_get_many(
             cursor=cursor[int],
-            select=e.id,
+            select=i.id,
-            from_=e.book,
+            from_=i.book,
-            where=e.author_id == author_id,
+            where=i.author_id == author_id,
-            order_by=e.id.ASC(),
+            order_by=i.id.ASC(),
         )
     ```

 ### Optional Sort

 It is often convenient to define a function with multiple optional sort parameters.
-In such cases, you can use `pg.Undefined` as the default value.
-Any sort expressions involving `pg.Undefined` are automatically excluded from the `order_by`.
+In such cases, you can use `pg.UNDEFINED` as the default value.
+Any sort expressions involving `pg.UNDEFINED` are automatically excluded from the `order_by`.